DigiDuncan/CSB2023/styleguide.md

 ### Files
 - backgrounds must be 1920x1080
-- music should be 44.1kHz 16bit .ogg
-- sfx should be 44.1kHz 16bit .ogg or .flac
+- all audio should be 44.1kHz 16bit .ogg
 - sfx should must have the sfx_ prefix
 - videos have to be awfully encoded (enforced by Ren'Py)
  - PLEASE use 1:1 pixel ratio. that's why fail_end was broken.